manni8436/Legend-of-the-Greek-Gods/README.md

     * there is a small issue in my new menu that I made for the 992px and above in media queires because the history button seems to be abit bigger than the others

+    * my copyright icon has vanished from a few sections

+    * need to fix hover effect on big three image as I cant adjust them because the image doesnt enlarge when I hover over it

 (testing)

 In this section write about all the tests you have done to make sure